 Brazil has one of the most complicated taxing structures in the world, raising the street price on laptops by more than US $1000.
 All components were historically manufactured and assembled into finished products by a third-party vendor in Taiwan, a role they were invested in retaining in full.
-The goal was to buy unassembled components and ship to our factory for build; a role the Brazilians felt was their overdue right.
-Spanning twelve-hour time differences, four primary languages, and three continents, we succeed in bringing a Brazilian-built laptop to the retail market on schedule.
+The goal was to buy unassembled components and ship to our local factory for build; a role the Brazilians felt was their overdue right.
+Spanning twelve-hour time differences, four primary languages, and three continents, together we succeed in bringing a Brazilian-built laptop to the retail market on schedule.

 I am largely missing from the story above, yet the project would not have happened without me.
 Pregnant at 29, I certainly was not doing the heavy lifting to make this project a success.
 However, I had invested years into the relationships with all of the key players and was instrumental in keeping the team communicating and moving forward.

-The project delivered incremental revenue of US $6.4m and gross margin dollars over US $1.8m (39% GM) in the first quarter.
+The on-schedule project delivered incremental revenue of US $6.4m and gross margin dollars over US $1.8m (39% GM) in the first quarter.
 The proud Taiwanese crew sent a smiling photo of them wearing the team shirts emblazoned with the Brazilian flag.
 I was on maternity leave before market share figures were published.
 The day my son was born ten positions were added to our three-person department.